-The Fund may enter into repurchase agreements with counterparties approved by the Investment Adviser pursuant to procedures approved by the Board of Trustees that furnish collateral at least equal in value or market price to the amount of the repurchase obligation.
-The The collateral may consist of security (government or corporate) of any or no credit rating.
-The Fund may also enter into repurchase agreements involving obligations other than U.S. Government Securities (such as foreign government securities, commercial paper, corporate bonds, mortgage loans and equities), which may be subject to additional risks.
-A repurchase agreement is an arrangement under which the Fund purchases securities and the seller agrees to repurchase the securities within a particular time and at a specified price.
-Custody of the securities is maintained by the Fund's custodian (or subcustodian).
-The repurchase price may be higher than the purchase price, the difference being income to the Fund, or the purchase and repurchase prices may be the same, with interest at a stated rate due to the Fund together with the repurchase price on repurchase.
-In either case, the income to the Fund is unrelated to the interest rate on the security subject to the repurchase agreement.
+The Fund and/or an Underlying Fund may enter into repurchase agreements with counterparties approved by the Investment Adviser pursuant to procedures approved by the board of Trustees that furnish collateral at least equal in value or market price to the amount of the repurchase obligation.
+The collateral may consist of security (government or corporate) of any or no credit rating.
+The Fund and/or an Underlying Fund may also enter into repurchase agreements involving obligations other than U.S. Government Securities (such as foreign government securities, commercial paper, corporate bonds, mortgage loans and equities), which may be subject to additional risks.
+A repurchase agreement is an arrangement under which the Fund and/or an Underlying Fund purchases securities and the seller agrees to repurchase the securities within a particular time and at a specified price.
+Custody of the securities is maintained by the Fund and/or an Underlying Fund's custodian (or subcustodian).
+The repurchase price may be higher than the purchase price, the difference being income to the Fund and/or an Underlying Fund, or the purchase and repurchase prices may be the same, with interest at a stated rate due to the Fund and/or an Underlying Fund together with the repurchase price on repurchase.
+In either case, the income to the Fund and/or an Underlying Fund is unrelated to the interest rate on the security subject to the repurchase agreement.

-For purposes of the Act and generally for tax purposes, a repurchase agreement is deemed to be a loan from the Fund to the seller of the security.
-For other purposes, it is not always clear whether a court would consider the security purchased by the Fund subject to a repurchase agreement as being owned by the Fund or as being collateral for a loan by the Fund to the seller.
-In the event of commencement of bankruptcy or insolvency proceedings with respect to the seller of the security before repurchase of the security under a repurchase agreement, the Fund may encounter delay and incur costs before being able to sell the security.
+For purposes of the Act and generally for tax purposes, a repurchase agreement is deemed to be a loan from the Fund and/or an Underlying Fund to the seller of the security.
+For other purposes, it is not always clear whether a court would consider the security purchased by the Fund and/or an Underlying Fund subject to a repurchase agreement as being owned by the Fund and/or an Underlying Fund or as being collateral for a loan by the Fund and/or an Underlying Fund to the seller.
+In the event of commencement of bankruptcy or insolvency proceedings with respect to the seller of the security before repurchase of the security under a repurchase agreement, the Fund and/or an Underlying Fund may encounter delay and incur costs before being able to sell the security.
 Such a delay may involve loss of interest or a decline in value of the security.
-If the court characterizes the transaction as a loan and the Fund has not perfected a security interest in the security, the Fund may be required to return the security to the seller's estate and be treated as an unsecured creditor of the seller.
-As an unsecured creditor, the Fund would be at risk of losing some or all of the principal and interest involved in the transaction.
+If the court characterizes the transaction as a loan and the Fund and/or an Underlying Fund has not perfected a security interest in the security, the Fund and/or an Underlying Fund may be required to return the security to the seller's estate and be treated as an unsecured creditor of the seller.
+As an unsecured creditor, the Fund and/or an Underlying Fund would be at risk of losing some or all of the principal and interest involved in the transaction.

 Apart from the risk of bankruptcy or insolvency proceedings, there is also the risk that the seller may fail to repurchase the security.
-However, if the market value of the security subject to the repurchase agreement becomes less than the repurchase price (including accrued interest), the Fund will direct the seller of the security to deliver additional securities so that the market value of all securities subject to the repurchase agreement equals or exceeds the repurchase price.
+However, if the market value of the security subject to the repurchase agreement becomes less than the repurchase price (including accrued interest), the Fund and/or an Underlying Fund will direct the seller of the security to deliver additional securities so that the market value of all securities subject to the repurchase agreement equals or exceeds the repurchase price.
 Certain repurchase agreements which provide for settlement in more than seven days can be liquidated before the nominal fixed term on seven days or less notice.